williamjturkel/H3885G-FW25/Wk10/README.md

 # Wk 10.
 Networks and Relational Analysis

-**Scholarly Primitive: Illustrating** (Visualizing complex data). **Goal**: Use Vibe Coding to build a tool that extracts complex relational data and visualizes it as a network graph.
+History is a web of connections, and today we use AI to map the networks of people, units, and ideas within our archive.
+We will focus on relational analysis to see how individual entities influenced the broader trajectory of the Vietnam War. **Scholarly Primitive: Illustrating** (Visualizing complex data).

 # Network Analysis: The Building Blocks